-The Secondary School Division, in addition to hosting the annual Festival of One Act Plays, hosts College/University Scholarship and Admission auditions to help connect the best Georgia High School and Junior College theatre students to college programs throughout the country.
+The Secondary School Division, in addition to hosting the annual Festival of One Act Plays, hosts College/University Scholarship and Admission auditions to help connect the best Georgia High School theatre students to college programs throughout the country.

-Auditions are open to H.S.
-Junior, Senior, and Jr College students.
+Auditions are open to High School Juniors, Seniors, and Junior College students.

 H.S. students’ academic standing should be verified the school counselor.